dopedao/RYO/module_notes/11_BellLabs.md

 The system might be thought of as assigning colours to different objects.
 A shovel might be a 'green' object.
 Another game module might define an interaction (e.g., a fight) as a 'red' interaction.
 The fighting module might look to assess how much damage the player will inflict with their weapon.
-They call Trinity and ask for a score along the 'red' axis.
+They call BellLabs and ask for a score along the 'red' axis.
 The contract detects that the player has a shovel, which has a high green score but a low red score.
 It returns a low value and the fighting contract inflicts low damage in the interaction.